-Planning one week at a time allows you to tailor the next week based on how you felt.
-It might have been to much.
+Planning one week at a time allows you to tailor the following week based on how you felt.
+It might have been too much.
 It might not have been enough.
 Listen to your body.

 To help yourself along the way, get others to join you in the challenge.
-Embarking on the 40 day challenge in a group is a good way to help keep motivated, encourage each other, and celebrate successes.
-Plus, you’ll have people who get it when you don’t want to move from the sofa on a Sunday.
+Embarking on the 40-day challenge in a group is an excellent way to help keep you motivated, encouraged, and celebrate successes.
+Plus, you’ll have people who get it when you don’t want to move from the sofa on a Sunday

 Why should I do the 40 day fitness challenge?

 It’s important to know that this isn’t a 40-day body transformation challenge.
 It’s not an aesthetic thing.
 It’s not designed to burn you out or make you feel guilty for not exercising.
 It’s a step towards improving your fitness, trying out different activities, and a reminder that keeping active can make you feel better in the long run.

 It’s a mental, physical, and motivational workout to help you understand your relationship with exercise that little bit better.
 Making a commitment to move more and investing time in your well being.

 So if you’re ready to take on the challenge.
 Then it’s time to Hussle.